claramoreirag/FEUP-ESOF/Development-Report.md

 ## Elevator Pitch

 Conference productivity?
 Let's make it a thing!
-You don't have to look for talk, we find them for you!
+You don't have to look for talks, we find them for you!
 You don't need to clear your schedule to go to talks, we fit them right in your schedule for you!
 Going to a conference was never easier.

 ---